 In the Lifetime of the Buddha

 One day some men who had no money decided to rob Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity.
 Knowing that Anathapindika wore his rings and richest attire when he went to see the king, they set up a table along his regular route to the palace and invited him to sit down and drink some rare liquor.
 Anathapindika did not drink, but he knew this was likely a ruse and agreed so that he could expose them.
 After sitting for a while and seeing that the men did not drink any of their liquor, he was certain it was drugged.
 He told them he knew what they were up to and challenged the men to take the first swig.
 The thieves got up and fled.

-When Anathapindika told the Buddha about this incident, the Buddha told him this story so he knew that during earlier births these same men had tried to do the same thing to him.
+When Anathapindika told the Buddha about this incident, the Buddha told him this story so he knew that these same men had tried to do the same thing to he himself during earlier births.